 Long gone are the days when companies could reach their target audience without social media marketing.
 Today, social media presence isn’t optional, and the market is getting more and more saturated.
 You have to keep up with the latest social media marketing trends to reach your audience.

-Any proof needed?
-Let the numbers speak for themselves: over 80 million SMB are on Facebook on a monthly basis, 25 million businesses promote their products on Instagram.
+Is any proof needed?
+Let the numbers speak for themselves: over 200 million small businesses are on Facebook on a monthly basis, and over one million businesses advertise on Instagram monthly.

-7% of marketers consider Twitter as the best social media platform for customer engagement, and 94% of B2B marketers distribute content on LinkedIn.
+Not only that but 7% of marketers consider Twitter X as the best social media platform for customer engagement, and 94% of B2B marketers distribute content on LinkedIn.

 With the great number of brands on social media, Internet users are spoiled with the amount of information they receive daily.
 Marketers need to find actionable ways to stand out from the crowd.

 To outsmart social media algorithms and hook an audience’s attention, marketers should keep up with the changes on social sites.